Vana Mohini

-Vana Mohini is a 1941 Indian Tamil-language film directed by Bhagwan.
+Vana Mohini is a 1941 Indian Tamil-language film written and directed by Bhagwan.
 The film stars Srilankan actress K. Thavamani Devi and M. K. Radha.
 Additionally, an elephant played an important role in the film.

 Plot

 The story is about a tribal girl, played by K. Thavamani Devi, who lives in a forest with an elephant.
 A prince (M. K. Radha) comes to the forest in search of his uncle.
 The prince and the tribal girl meet and ultimately fall in love.
 Things are going well when they are caught by the villain.
 In the end, the prince kills the villain with the help of the elephant (Thavamani's companion), finds his uncle and eventually marries the girl.

 Influences and remakes

 The film was based on a Hollywood jungle film featuring Dorothy Lamour.
 Thavamani also wore a revealing sarong, as Lamour had in the original film.
 It was the first time such an outfit was worn in a Tamil film and played a major role in the film's success.
 The film was also remade in Sinhala as Wana Mohini (1957) by T. R. Sundaram and A. B. Raj.